 For over ten years I was a member of the Mayor of New York's voluntary Task Force on HIV/AIDS, and was the only Roman Catholic priest to testify before the City Council for the successful passage of Civil Rights legislation for the LGBTQI+ community in 1986.
 I continued my work with HIV/AIDS in London until 2011.
 Presently I am available on an advisory capacity for HIV/AIDS work.

 I have been profiled three times on Channel Four.

 I continue to work as priest and psychotherapist especially in areas of social justice and oppression.
-I am a trustee of Camden LGBT Forum and most recently have been elected chair.
-2015 began with an invitation to be the first representative of the Irish LGBT community to City Hall for the London Saint Patrick's Day Parade.
+For ten years I chaired Camden LGBT Forum.
+In 2015 I became the first representative of the Irish LGBT community to City Hall for the London Saint Patrick's Day Parade.

 January 2017 brought the culmination of a Life Dream when I married my husband Billy Desmond on the Wild Atlantic Coast near where I was born.
 The occasion was honoured by the President of Ireland giving us a private audience.
 New York City Council honoured my Life Work by presenting me with a Proclamation on January 27th the day of our wedding.